unrival-protocol/documentation/source/whitepaper.rst

 Direct Proof
 ::::::::::::

-Once we hash the above and add it as a part to our original set, we have the following:
+Once we hash the above and add it as a part to the set of parts constituting our *dalmation*, we have the following:

 .. code:: json